Lead's Urban Legacy

 International Programme on Chemical Safety & the Canadian Centre for Occupational Health and Safety peer reviewed information on commonly used chemicals that may also contaminate the environment and food.

 Office of Scientific and Technical Information (OSTI)

 The US Department of Energy funds thousands of research projects annually.
-Now, there's a central web site available to easily search archives - from as far back as 1948 - and access results from decades of DOE-funded research and other sources as well.
+Now, there's a central web site available to easily search archives.

 Search the National Library of Medicine's premier database to find scientific journal articles on health-related subjects.